dart-archive/discoveryapis_generator/README.md

 downloaded discovery documents.
 One file per API.
 It takes the following
 options:

 -i, --input-dir             Input directory of discovery documents.
 -o, --output-dir            Output directory of the generated API files.
 -u, --update-pubspec        Update the pubspec.yaml file with required dependencies.
 This will remove comments and might change the layout of the pubspec.yaml file.
                             (defaults to "false")

+    --[no-]core-prefixes    Use or remove an import prefix for dart:core (defaults to on)
 ```